lorforlinux/docs.beagleboard.io/boards/beagleconnect/freedom/demos-and-tutorials/using-arduino-zephyr-template.rst

 ##############################

 The `Arduino Core API module for zephyr <https://github.com/zephyrproject-rtos/gsoc-2022-arduino-core>`_ leverages the power of Zephyr under an
-Arduino-C++ style abtraction layer thus helping zephyr new-comers to start using it without worrying about learning new APIs and libraries.
+Arduino-C++ style abstraction layer thus helping zephyr new-comers to start using it without worrying about learning new APIs and libraries.

 Using this template you can run arduino code on your BeagleConnect Freedom.